mohlcyber/McAfee-Web-Gateway-List-Update/README.md

 ![screen shot 2018-08-08 at 16 20 53](https://user-images.githubusercontent.com/25227268/43843096-0debc760-9b27-11e8-9b91-5f90dfe34efb.png)

-This script can also be used in combination with the McAfee ESM to create right click actions to Block IP's or Domains
+This script can also be used in combination with the McAfee ESM to create right click actions to Block IP's or Domains.